 We set out through the Scottish Highlands with our trusty Nikon D3300 and a notebook in hand and came back with the most unforgettable experiences, new friends, memories, and some seriously heavenly drams.

-The Lagavulin 23 and 34 were my very favorites, but, alas, Iain told me these are difficult to come by outside the warehouse casks before kindly sharing a takeaway dram.
+The Lagavulin 23 and 34 were my very favorites, but, alas, Iain told me these are tough to come by outside the warehouse casks — then he kindly passed a takeaway dram over.
 “What’s the best whisky in the world?” he winked.
 “Free whisky!”
 I replied with a grin.